daniel-platform/BlogEntries/TomcatOnPlatformJava8.md

 ## Scripts

-The purpose of the startup script is to set the enviromental variables to let tomcat know were it's located and were to find the JRE.
+The purpose of the startup script is to set the enviromental variables to let tomcat know were it's located and where to load the apps from.

 Place this script in `base/bin/setenv.sh`